ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

 TODO: change image links
+TODO: clarify difference between seed Job in jenkins and the github seed.groovy

 ## Goals
 1. Create a shared library in github that uses a **seed** job.
 The **seed** job will be used to create jobs within jenkins.